 The first thing to say is that we are in unprecedented times.
 This is a phrase that is used a lot at the moment and for many good reasons – the world is changing constantly and we (employees and employers) are adapting to the “new today”.

 By saying that you can now work from home, this means that your employer has temporarily changed your place of work from your normal office to your home.
 Good practice would be that this is confirmed in writing to you either via an email or letter.

 The rest of your contract of employment continues to be valid (the number of working hours, salary, job description, etc) and you are still bound by your company’s policies and procedures.
 Many employers do have a “Working from Home” policy and this should be shared with you now as it would apply to you during this temporary period.
 If you haven’t received it, ask for it.

 So, that all sounds simple enough.
 Instead of working in the office, you now do the same work between your normal hours but just at home.
 Straight forward – right?

 Well yes, until you throw in the curve balls of closed schools, our community spirit of looking after those who are self-isolating and trying to ensure that we remain physically and mentally healthy.

 The solution is straightforward – expectations need to be set on all sides on what is expected and what is reasonable.
 This is where a discussion needs to take place between you and your manager / employer.
 Being available in the way as you were in the office may not be realistic or practical at the moment.

 Our advice based on good practice would be:

-There is going to be an adjustment period for all – the technology may not always work, you may not have the hardcopy file you need as it was left in the office or you are sharing the kitchen table with the children doing their studies
+If you are sharing the kitchen table with the children doing their studies or you don’t have the hardcopy file you need as it was left in the office, there is going to be an adjustment period for all – the technology may not always work, you may not have the hardcopy file you need as it was left in the office.

 At Lodge Court, we are passionate about people and you will get honest, practical advice and support – as much or as little help as you need to put our advice into practice.